MakeSchool-Tutorials/Makestagram-Swift-V3/P05-Implementing-Login-Flow/content.md

 ![Login Screen Configured](assets/login_side_by_side.png)

-Let's test our code is working.
+Let's test that our code is working.
 You'll notice, every time we finish a major step, we run our code to make sure our code is working as expected and we haven't introduced any new bugs.

 Run the app and tap the login button.
-If the print statement shows up in the debug console, you've successfully setup your login screen.
+If the print statement shows up in the debug console, you've successfully set up your login screen.

 ![Print Statement](assets/debug_console.png)

 # Conclusion

-So far, we've review many basic concepts in the previous tutorials as well as introduced some new ones.
+So far, we've reviewed many basic concepts in the previous tutorials as well as introduced some new ones.
 We've done the following:

 - created a new storyboard
 - set our window's root view controller